-Note: This information is accurate as of Looker 4.22.
+Note: This information is accurate as of Looker 4.22 and the embedded "Dialect Support for Streaming" table will always be accurate for the newest release.
 One cannot and should not assume that this information applies to releases prior to Looker 3.46.

 What can stream?